unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ### Manual Discovery

-We use the index approach of discovery and it will be publish in root of endpoints which can be only register by amdin.
+We use the index approach of discovery and it will be published in root of endpoints which can be only register by admin.

 ### Web Service Security

-- Medthod security is provided by Permission Class and validation methods
+- Method security is provided by Permission Class and validation methods
-- Transport security will be provide by HTTPS (HTTP over TLS)
+- Transport security will be provided by HTTPS (HTTP over TLS)

 ### Service Reliability

-This is provide as an imporvement, we will achieve this by docker.
+This will provide an improvement, we will achieve this by the docker.
 We will build a kubernetes cluster to reduce the risk of single point failure and provide the high-availability.

 ## Passing Parameters to Our API Module